WESTFIELD, NJ - A ruptured chlorine drum has forced closure of Nomahegan Swim Club on Springfield Avenue Friday afternoon.

 According to a Westfield police officer on the scene, a 1,000-gallon drum of chlorine ruptured.

-In addition to the swim club being closed, some area streets around the swim club near the border of Mountainside and Springfield were cordoned off.
-According to one Westfield officer, one side of Nomahegan Drive, which backs up to the edge of the swim club's property, underwent a voluntary evacuation by its residents.
-Residents were informed by police around 3 p.m. that it was safe to return.*
+In addition to the swim club being closed, some area streets around the swim club near the border of Mountainside and Springfield have been cordoned off.
+According to one Westfield officer, one side of Nomahegan Drive, which backs up to the edge of the swim club's property, is undergoing a voluntary evacuation by its residents.

 According to Breaking News Network (BNN), a Hazmat team arrived and geared up for a Class A entry.
 EMS was requested to the scene for one patient, who was exposed to the leaked chlorine and is undergoing a decontamination procedure, according to BNN.

 A white tanker truck representing Todd Harris Co.
 Inc. Pool and Spa Services of Edison was parked on a grass island on Nomahegan Drive, one block from the swim club property.
 One of the occupants of the truck declined to comment on what was happening.